 Fighting Insurance Companies for Damages in an Albany, GA Car Accident Case

-Often, settling after negotiations is going to get you the highest damages in your case, given that settlements are quicker and cheaper than going all the way to trial.
+Sometimes, settling after negotiations gets you the necessary damages, given that settlements are quicker and cheaper than going all the way to trial.
 However, our attorneys can press your case in court if the insurance company or the at-fault driver is unwilling to pay you a fair value for your injuries.

 Once you accept the money from the other driver’s insurance company, it usually means the end of your case.
 Because of this, it is important to have a lawyer review any paperwork before you sign it and to have us calculate how much your case should be worth.